threefoldtech/rmb-rs/docs/readme.md

 This project already have a peer implementation that works as local peer gateway.
 By running this peer instance it allows you to run multiple services (and clients) behind that gateway and they appear to the world as a single twin.

-- The peer gateway (rmb-peer) starts and connects to realy
+- The peer gateway (rmb-peer) starts and connects to his relays
 - If requests are received, they are verified, decrypted and pushed to a redis queue that as command specific (from the envelope)
 - A service can then be waiting on this redis queue for new messages
   - The service can process the command, and push a response back to a specific redis queue for responses.